Kauhale - Rainbow Series

 No analysis available

-This is strong direct evidence that VA financing is available for at least one unit in the building.
-The remark specifically references a VA assumable loan, which is the clearest possible indicator for VA loan compatibility in public listings.
+This is direct evidence that VA financing is available for at least one unit in the building.
+The listing specifically references a VA assumable loan, which strongly supports VA loan compatibility.

 I searched the remarks for HOA insurance language such as fully insured, walls-in coverage, or full building insurance and found no evidence.
-The listings discuss unit upgrades, parking, and location, but not HOA insurance coverage.
+The listings do not provide any indication that the building is fully insured.

 No analysis available

-I looked for any public-remarks language indicating a passed fire/life safety evaluation or fire inspection compliance, and found nothing.
-There is no explicit certification or safety-evaluation status mentioned in the listings.
+I looked for public-remarks language indicating a passed fire/life safety evaluation, fire safety certification, or fire inspection compliance and found nothing.
+With no such mention in the listings, there is no evidence to mark this as passed.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.